John Graves Simcoe: Early life

 Simcoe was the only surviving son of Cornishman John (1710–1759) and Katherine Simcoe (died 1767).
-His parents had four children, but he was the only one to live past childhood; Percy drowned in 1764, while Paulet William and John William died as infants.
-His father was a captain in the Royal Navy who commanded the 60-gun HMS Pembroke during the Siege of Louisbourg (1758), with James Cook as his sailing master.
-He died of pneumonia on 15 May 1759 on board his ship in the mouth of the Saint Lawrence River a few months prior to the siege of Quebec, and was buried at sea.
+His parents had four children, but he was the only one to live past childhood; Percy drowned in 1764, while Paulet, William, and John William died as infants.
+His father was a captain in the Royal Navy who commanded the 60-gun HMS Pembroke during the siege of Louisbourg, with James Cook as his sailing master.
+He died of pneumonia on 15 May 1759 on board his ship in the mouth of the Saint Lawrence River a few months before the siege of Quebec, and was buried at sea.
 The family then moved to his mother's parental home in Exeter.
 His paternal grandparents were William and Mary (née Hutchinson) Simcoe.

 He was educated at Exeter Grammar School and Eton College.
 He spent a year at Merton College, Oxford; he was then admitted to Lincoln's Inn, but decided to follow the military career for which his father had intended him.
-He was initiated into Freemasonry in Union Lodge, Exeter on 2 November 1773.
+He was initiated into Freemasonry in Union Lodge, Exeter, on 2 November 1773.

-Military career in American Revolutionary War
+Military career in the American Revolutionary War

 In 1770, Simcoe entered the British Army as an ensign in the 35th Regiment of Foot, and his unit was dispatched to the Thirteen Colonies.
-Later, he saw action in the American Revolutionary War during the Siege of Boston.
+Later, he saw action in the American Revolutionary War during the siege of Boston.
 After the siege, in July 1776, he was promoted captain in the 40th Regiment of Foot.
 He saw action with the grenadier company of the 40th Foot in the New York and New Jersey campaign and the Philadelphia campaign.
 Simcoe commanded the 40th's Grenadiers at the Battle of Brandywine on 11 September 1777, where he was wounded.
 Legend has it that Simcoe ordered his men at Brandywine not to fire upon three fleeing rebels, among whom was George Washington.

-In 1777, Simcoe sought to form a Loyalist regiment of free blacks from Boston but instead was offered the command of the Queen's Rangers formed on Staten Island on 15 October 1777.
-It was a well-trained light infantry unit comprising 11 companies of 30 men, 1 grenadier, and 1 hussar, and the rest light infantry.
+In 1777, Simcoe sought to form a Loyalist regiment of free blacks from Boston, but instead was offered the command of the Queen's Rangers formed on Staten Island on 15 October 1777.
+It was a well-trained light infantry unit comprising 11 companies of 30 men—1 grenadier, 1 hussar, and the rest light infantry.
 The Queen's Rangers saw extensive action during the Philadelphia campaign, including a successful surprise attack (planned and executed by Simcoe) at the Battle of Crooked Billet.

 In 1778, Simcoe led an attack on Judge William Hancock's house during a foraging expedition opposed by Patriot militia.
-The attack killed 10 militiamen in their sleep and wounded five others.
 Hancock was also killed, although he was not with the Americans.
 The attack took place at night and with bayonets.
 On 28 June of that year, Simcoe and his Queen's Rangers took part in the Battle of Monmouth, in and near Freehold, New Jersey.